Problem Intro

 At some point we want to train the neural net, so inevitably we'll get a dataset of 3d cartesian products mapped to their respective acceleration values

-The loss function is taken from this paper: Physics-informed neural networks for gravity field modeling of small bodies
+But what does the loss function to train the NN look like?
+For this we take a look at the loss function described in this paper: Physics-informed neural networks for gravity field modeling of small bodies

 The loss in question is here: